xemu-project/xemu/.github/ISSUE_TEMPLATE/title-issue.md

 ---
 name: Title Issue
-about: Report a specific issue with one or more titles/games in xemu.
+about: Report a specific issue with a title/game in xemu.
 title: 'Game Name: Brief Issue Description'
 labels: bug
 assignees: ''